thematejsulc/erebos-theme-macos-terminal/README.md

 -   Open the **Terminal app** on your Mac and navigate to the directory where you want to save the Erebos Theme.
 For example, you can type **`cd Downloads`** to navigate to your Downloads folder.
--   Clone the GitHub repository of the Erebos Theme by running the command
+-   Clone the GitHub repository of the Erebos Theme by running the following command:

 	```bash
 	git clone https://github.com/thematejsulc/erebos-theme-macos-terminal.git
 	```